open-education-hub/ccas/CCAS_pandoc_cleaned.md

 ## Simple Limits

-> A \"limit\" is used to describe the value that a function or sequence
+> A **limit** is used to describe the value that a function or sequence
-> \"approaches\" as the input or index approaches some value.
-Limits are
+> approaches as the input or index approaches some value.
+Limits are used
-> used to define continuity, derivatives and integrals.
+> to define continuity, derivatives and integrals.
 >
 > ```{r}
 > x<-seq(1,10,0.01)